-About this time of year, panic tends to set in for new high school graduates looking at their upcoming college costs.
-If you're planning to work this summer to offset some of your college expenses, consider these tips.
+Panic tends to set in for new high school graduates looking at their upcoming college costs.
+If you're planning to work the summer before college to offset some of your upcoming expenses, consider these tips.

 1. Know How Earnings Affect Your Financial Aid

-Although your financial aid has already been determined for the upcoming year, your annual income can affect future aid.
+Although your financial aid has already been determined for the upcoming year by the time you graduate high school, your annual income can affect future aid.

 You shouldn't necessarily try to limit your annual income to less than the income protection allowance, however.
 The income tax you pay on your earnings is also taken into account, and the type of aid you receive makes a difference.
 Offsetting student loans with income is beneficial, while earning enough to reduce need-based grants isn't so great.

 If you have questions about how your earnings will affect your future aid, talk with a financial aid officer.